 I research the evolution and molecular ecology of marine microbial eukaryotes and their toxins.
 Marine biotoxins produced by dinoflagellates, a group of marine microalgae, are amongst the most toxic substances yet recorded and can have severe detrimental impacts on a diverse range of organisms and marine ecosystems.

-I am an Associate Professor and core member of The Plant Functional Biology and Climate Change Cluster (C3), where I lead the Seafood Safety: Marine Algal Biotoxins research program.
+I am an Associate Professor and core member of the Climate Change Cluster (C3), where I lead the Seafood Safety: Marine Algal Biotoxins research program.
 In our program, we are developing novel genetic tools for the monitoring of biotoxins based on the unique genetic processes of dinoflagellates.
 We also research the evolution and ecology of biotoxin production by marine microbial eukaryotes, and the evolution and systematics of the producing organisms.
 I moved to UTS in 2012 to take up an ARC Future Fellowship position, which has enabled my group to focus and develop our research program.

 2016 Vice Chancellor's Awards for Research Exellence, Research excellence through collaboration award.